-Dr. Disabato began her role as an Assistant Professor in the Clinical Teaching Track in early 2013, after 5.5 years as Senior Instructor and lead program planner/administrator for Continuing Nursing Education in the Office of Lifelong Learning.
+Jennifer Disabato began her role as an assistant professor in the clinical teaching track in early 2013, after five and a half years as senior instructor and lead program planner/administrator for continuing nursing education in the Office of Lifelong Learning.
 Her current teaching responsibilities include undergraduate pediatrics and professional issues courses.
-In July 2013, she was appointed Specialty Coordinator for the new Acute Care PNP Post-Master's Certificate Program, which will begin in Fall 2014.
+In July 2013, she was appointed Specialty Coordinator for the new acute care PNP post-master's certificate program.

-Jennifer earned her Doctorate of Nursing Practice from the University of Colorado College of Nursing in 2012.
+Disabato earned her doctorate of nursing practice from the University of Colorado College of Nursing in 2012.
 Her capstone project, Improving Transition from Pediatric to Adult Specialty Care for Adolescents and Young Adults with Refractory Epilepsy, was awarded an exceptional pass.

-In December 2012, Jennifer and co-investigator, Paul Levisohn, MD, were awarded a one-year Clinical and Operational Effectiveness and Patient Safety Grant from the CU SOM and The Children’s Hospital Colorado Quality Improvement Department to expand to all neurology patients her capstone work on epilepsy patients' transition to adult care.
-Jennifer maintains a 20% clinical practice at CHCO in Neurology, specifically as a PNP in the inpatient Epilepsy Monitoring Unit.
-She is dually certified as a Primary and Acute Care PNP.
+In December 2012, Disabato and co-investigator, Paul Levisohn, MD, were awarded a one-year Clinical and Operational Effectiveness and Patient Safety Grant from the CU School of Medicine and The Children’s Hospital Colorado Quality Improvement Department to expand to all neurology patients her capstone work on epilepsy patients' transition to adult care.
+Disabato maintains a 20% clinical practice at CHCO in neurology, specifically as a PNP in the inpatient Epilepsy Monitoring Unit.
+She is dually certified as a primary and acute care PNP.

-Dr. Disabato obtained her Bachelor of Science in Nursing from St. Mary’s College in Notre Dame, Indiana.
-Since obtaining her MS in Nursing at the University of Colorado in 1986, she has been an Advanced Practice Nurse at Children’s Hospital Colorado, initially as a Clinical Nurse Specialist, and then beginning in 1990, as a Pediatric Nurse Practitioner.
+Disabato earned her bachelor of science in nursing from St. Mary’s College in Notre Dame, Indiana, then her master's in nursing from the University of Colorado in 1986.
+She has been an advanced practice nurse at Children’s Hospital Colorado, a clinical nurse specialist and a pediatric nurse practitioner.
 Her 25 years of advanced practice has primarily been in the neurosciences: pediatric neurosurgery, neurology/epilepsy, and chronic pain.
 She has been a preceptor for numerous graduate nursing students, and from 2005-2007, she was a clinical scholar for baccalaureate nursing students from both the University of Colorado and Regis University in their pediatric clinical rotations.